John Crosthwaite: Lotus Engineering

 In autumn 1955 he joined Colin Chapman who was starting Lotus cars.
 Crosthwaite worked in the Experimental Department at Lotus Engineering and helped develop and refine the Lotus 11 and Type 14 Elite.
 He also acted as Chapman's senior racing mechanic and they competed all over the UK, as well as Le Mans, Imola and Monza.
 He worked alongside Graham Hill, then a gearbox mechanic and Mike Costin, the 'Cos' in Cosworth.
-Keith Duckworth worked there during holidays from university.
+Keith Duckworth (the 'worth' in Cosworth) worked there during holidays from university.
 Cliff Allison was their most successful driver at that time.

 In late 1956 the Suez Crisis meant that petrol was rationed in the UK and motor racing banned.
 Colin Chapman asked if Crosthwaite would go to the US with Team Lotus as he needed a senior mechanic to prepare the Lotus cars for the Sebring 12-hour race in March 1957.
 Chapman finished first in class.
 Following the race Crosthwaite went to work for Jay Chamberlain the Lotus importer in California.
 He also found a lot of work successfully preparing Coopers and Lotus cars for races in California and Nevada.
 The drivers he worked for included John Biehl, Frank Monise, Ignacio Lozano, Jock Ross, Leon Miller, and Skip Conklin.
 There were always a couple of sports / racing cars in the garage or on the drive.
 He attended race meetings to modify and fine tune the cars for races at Pomona, Riverside, Palm Springs, Santa Barbara, San Diego, Torrey Pines and Laguna Seca.